gouldian finch black head

 Gouldian finches use tropical savannah grassland in northern Australia.
 They are a monogamous species with long-lasting pair bonds and nest in tree holes.
 Males bob about and ruffle their feathers to court females.

-See also English Zebra Finch
+See also Yellow Gouldian Finch Genetics

 They are obligate cavity breeders and prefer sites with a higher density of available cavities.
 They are also able to tolerate drought, although breeding occurs in the dry season.